mochimochi-brian/GRRM-PD/README.md

 # Making Persistence diagram/barcode for RRM by GRRM

-This project is the method described in the paper [Reconstructing Reaction Pathways Using the GRRM Program](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c01204).
+This project is the method described in the paper [Characterizing Reaction Route Map of Realistic Molecular Reactions Based on Weight Rank Clique Filtration of Persistent Homology](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c01204).

 ## Prerequisites